adelahmed0/The-Wild-Oasis/README.md

-# The Wild Oasis
+# The Wild Oasis Admin Dashboard

 ## Overview

-This project is a multilingual web application built using React.
-It supports English and Arabic languages and includes features for user authentication, account management, and hotel booking settings.
+The Wild Oasis is a multilingual web application designed specifically as an admin dashboard.
+It supports English and Arabic languages and includes features for user authentication, account management, hotel booking settings, filtering, and pagination.

 ## Features

 ### Multilingual Support

-- **Languages**: English and Arabic
+- **Languages**: English and Arabic.
-- **Language Detection**: Automatically detects and sets the language based on user preference stored in local storage or defaults to English.
+- **Language Detection**: Automatically detects and sets the language based on the user's preference stored in local storage or defaults to English.

 ### User Authentication

-- **Login**: Users can log in using their email and password.
+- **Login**: Admins can log in using their email and password.
 - **Error Handling**: Provides error messages for invalid email formats, password length, and password mismatch.

 ### Account Management

-- **Update Account**: Users can update their account information including email, full name, and avatar.
+- **Update Account**: Admins can update their account information, including email, full name, and avatar.
-- **Update Password**: Users can change their password with validation for minimum length and confirmation.
+- **Update Password**: Admins can change their password with validation for minimum length and confirmation.

 ### Hotel Booking Settings

 - **Update Hotel Information**: Admins can update hotel-related settings such as minimum and maximum booking nights, maximum guests, and breakfast price.

-### Pagination
+### Filtering and Pagination

+- **Filter**: Admins can filter the list of bookings and other data by specific criteria such as date, room type, or guest count.
-- **Navigation**: Users can navigate through paginated data using previous and next buttons.
+- **Pagination**: The application supports pagination to efficiently handle large datasets, allowing admins to navigate through paginated data using previous and next buttons.

 ### Data Handling